Interstate 49 in Louisiana: I-49 Geaux South

 US 90 West and Future I-49 Corridor signs near Raceland in 2014.

-The Louisiana Department of Transportation and Development (DOTD) is currently working to extend I-49 from its current terminus in Lafayette south and east to New Orleans along the existing US 90 corridor.
+The Louisiana Department of Transportation and Development (DOTD) is working to extend I-49 from its current terminus in Lafayette south and east to New Orleans along the existing US 90 corridor.
 The project is officially referred to as the "Interstate 49 Geaux South" program, or more commonly, "I-49 South".
 The part in Lafayette is known as the Lafayette Connector.
 This portion of US 90 is presently a divided four- and six-lane highway with several sections of freeway completed between Broussard and Raceland.
 In the New Orleans area, I-49 is planned to follow US 90 Business (US 90 Bus.; Westbank Expressway; hidden Interstate 910) through Westwego, Gretna, and across the Mississippi River via the Crescent City Connection to a terminus at I-10 in the New Orleans Central Business District.
 "Future I-49" signage is visible along this portion of the corridor.
 If this extension is completed, I-49 will meet I-10 twice, but there are many obstacles in the completion of the I-49 corridor in Louisiana.
 Cost has been an ongoing issue from the beginning, and this only increases yearly.
 In September 2015, however, DOTD Secretary Sherri H. LeBas stated, "Completing I-49 South is a top priority for DOTD".